Grupo LIA - UPM

 Formal languages and automata theory

 PhD studentship offer.
-If you are an engineer that likes biology and wants to program cells and DNA, code biology or engineering life contact us.
+If you are an engineer or physicist that likes biology and wants to program cells and DNA, code biology or engineering life contact us.
 Deadline: June 21st, 2016.

 Our team will participate in two new European research projects in Synthetic Biology field: EVOPROG and PLASWIRES that will begin in October, 2013.